bgrins/devtools-snippets/snippets/devtools_import_export/README.md

 [dtie01]: dtie01.png "We start out with no snippets installed, devtools docked to main window"
 [dtie02]: dtie02.png "We still see no sources displayed"
 [dtie03]: dtie03.png "The Source tab now displays the empty content of the new snippet, 'Script snipper #109'"
 [dtie04]: dtie04.png "Open https://raw.github.com/anaran/devtools-snippets/master/snippets/devtools_import_export.js an chrome, copy and paste the contents to the snippet Source tab.
-Then type Ctrl+Enter or the |> button to 'Run snippet'"
+Then press Ctrl+Enter or the |> button to 'Run snippet'"
 [dtie05]: dtie05.png "A popup informs us of the two major use cases: 1. inspect the webpage, 2. import/export of devtools data (snippets, command history, localStorage)"
 [dtie06]: dtie06.png "This is a handy way to save and inspect data saved in localStorage of the visited website."
-[dtie07]: dtie07.png "The popup indicated we are about to inspect devtools information not specific to any website."
+[dtie07]: dtie07.png "The popup indicates we are about to inspect devtools information not specific to any website."
 [dtie08]: dtie08.png "First you will have to click 'Export All n localStorage Entries' so that you can import something."
 [dtie09]: dtie09.png "The relevant section of data from the saved localStorage will be used to import snippets.
 Alternatively you can also pick individual JavaScript files to import them as snippets.
 Any other files would import too, but might not be very useful."
 [dtie10]: dtie10.png "Individual snippet files may also be downloaded now.
 Take note of the download settings advice.
 User confirmation is necessary for downloads of files with the .js extension."